-2.1 The Three Walls of Single-Processor Performance
+2.1 Limits of Single-Processor Performance

 2.1.1 The Power Wall

-Era | Annual Performance Growth | Primary Driver |
+| Era | Annual Performance Growth | Primary Driver |

-1986–2002 | ~52% | Clock Frequency Scaling |
+| 1986–2002 | ~52% | Clock Frequency Scaling |

-Post-2002 | ~6% | Architectural Tweaks |
+| Post-2002 | ~6% | Architectural Tweaks |

 Clock rate and power consumption trends showing the power wall crisis.
 As clock rates approached their physical limits, power consumption continued to rise unsustainably.
 Image Credit: Patterson & Hennessy

-The industry was forced into a new direction.
-While high-end, cost-insensitive sectors like mainframes could resort to exotic solutions—such as the sophisticated water-cooling systems used by IBM to run its POWER6 CPUs at over 5.0 GHz—this was not a viable path for the mass market.6 For commodity providers like Intel and AMD, the only logical and economically feasible solution was to abandon the frequency race.
-They began using the ever-increasing transistor budget from Moore’s Law not to make one core faster, but to place multiple, simpler, more power-efficient cores onto a single chip.2 The multi-core era was born directly from the ashes of the single-core frequency race.
+The industry shifted to a new direction.
+While high-end, cost-insensitive sectors like mainframes could resort to specialized solutions—such as the sophisticated water-cooling systems used by IBM to run its POWER6 CPUs at over 5.0 GHz—this was not a viable path for the mass market.6 For commodity providers like Intel and AMD, the only logical and economically feasible solution was to abandon the frequency race.
+They began using the ever-increasing transistor budget from Moore’s Law not to make one core faster, but to place multiple, simpler, more power-efficient cores onto a single chip.2 This led to the development of multi-core processors, marking the beginning of the multi-core era.

-2.1.2 The Memory Wall (Revisited)
+2.1.2 The Memory Wall

 2.1.3 The Instruction-Level Parallelism (ILP) Wall